Sanjayrenukuntla/Revenue-Analysis-Data-Cleaning-Project/README.md

 This project demonstrates practical data analysis skills using Excel on a transactional dataset containing sales, discounts, tax logic, and customer activity.

-Key objectives:
+### Key Objectives:

-- Clean inconsistent and raw data
+* Clean inconsistent and raw data
-- Apply business rules using formulas
+* Apply business rules using formulas
-- Perform revenue analysis
+* Perform revenue analysis
-- Generate insights using pivot tables and trends
+* Generate insights using pivot tables and trends

 ---